 Lab 1 Module 3: Posterior Triangle of the Neck - Page 5 of 5

-CASE REPORT Conclusion:When performing a complete axillary lymph node dissection there are several nerves that are more at risk than the other nerves of the region. |
+CASE REPORT CONCLUSION:When performing a complete axillary lymph node dissection there are several nerves that are more at risk than the other nerves of the region... these nerves were covered in other courses. |

-If the long thoracic nerve is injured, what would happen to the scapula? |
+If the long thoracic nerve were lacerated, what would happen to the scapula? |

 |